About your cholesterol result

 A cholesterol test can measure:

-- total cholesterol – the overall amount of cholesterol in your blood, including both "good" and "bad" cholesterol
+- total cholesterol – the overall amount of cholesterol in your blood

-- good cholesterol (called HDL) – this makes you less likely to have heart problems or a stroke
+- good cholesterol (called HDL) – this may make you less likely to have heart problems or a stroke

 When you get your result, you may just be told your total cholesterol.

-You might be able to get separate results for your good and bad cholesterol, triglycerides, and your total cholesterol to HDL ratio.
+You might be able to get separate results for your HDL and non-HDL cholesterol too.
 Ask your doctor or nurse.

 Page last reviewed: 24 June 2022